Silkylynx/Debloat-Windows-10-Tournament-Edition/README.md

 Apparently running the stock `remove-default-apps` script will cause Xbox Wireless Adapters to stop functioning.
 I suspect one should not remove the Xbox App when wanting to use one.
 But I haven't confirmed this yet, and there is a workaround to re-enable it afterwards.
+#Re-enable Xbox services by pressing Win+R, going to services.msc, and re-enabling Xbox stuff.
+See
-See [#78](https://github.com/W4RH4WK/Debloat-Windows-10/issues/78).
+[#78](https://github.com/W4RH4WK/Debloat-Windows-10/issues/78).

 ### Issues with Skype